Sorry, you need to enable JavaScript to visit this website.

 Progress and Info

-Target 5.b: Globally, 73% of the population aged 10 and over owned a mobile phone in 2022, up from 67% in 2019.
-Women were about 12% less likely to own mobile phones than men— the gap virtually unchanged from 2019.
+Target 5.b: In 2023, 78% of the global population aged 10 and above owned a mobile phone.
+Women were approximately 8% less likely to own a mobile phone than men in 2023, a decrease from 10% in 2020.

-Target 5.c: Based on data reported by 105 countries and areas for 2018-2021, 26% of countries globally have comprehensive systems in place to track and make public allocations for gender equality, 59% have some features of a system in place, and 15% do not have minimum elements of these systems.
+Target 5.c: Data from 105 countries and areas for the period 2018–2021 show that 26% of countries globally have comprehensive systems to track and make public allocations for gender equality, 59% have some features of a system, and 15% do not have minimum elements of these systems.